Input/Output

 Let's use this example to understand how to pass inputs into confidential instructions, compute on them and return outputs.
 Here, we are trying to add an order to an existing order book.

-Currently, as many outputs as can fit in a single transaction are sent in the callback transaction, whereas the rest are all sent to the for state updates.
+Currently, as many outputs as can fit in a single transaction are sent in the callback transaction, whereas the rest are all sent to the callback server for state updates.
 This means that you might need to make state changes through the callback server, and are responsible for updating the on-chain accounts, if needed.